 2. Take a Victoria Horse Carriage Tour

 A unique way to discover this historical city is by horse-drawn carriage.
-The relaxing and informative horse-drawn carriage tours allow visitors to see the city’s attractions in style, while traveling through old residential neighbourhoods, scenic waterfront roads and the second oldest Chinatown in North America.
+The relaxing and informative horse-drawn carriage tours allow visitors to see the city’s attractions in style.
+Tours travel through old residential neighbourhoods, scenic waterfront roads and the second oldest Chinatown in North America.

 If you’re in the mood to turn up the romance, most operators allow you to open a bottle of champagne or wine while you tour the city by night.

 We recommend using Victoria Carriage Tours.
 The horse carriage will pick you up directly from your hotel or restaurant.
 You can also organize your trip directly from the horse carriage operators, located beside the British Columbia Parliament Buildings.

 Tours range from 30 minutes to an 1.5 hours.

 3. Ride a Harbour Ferry around Inner Harbour

 A fun way to get around Victoria’s Inner Harbour is to take a small Harbour Ferry.
 The little ferries depart from various points around the harbour, so you can bounce around the harbour and turn this convenient mode of transportation into a mini boat cruise.